 Bullying is defined as any severe or pervasive physical or verbal act or conduct, including communications made in writing or by means of an electronic act.
-Bullying includes one or more acts committed by a student or group of students that constitutes sexual harassment, hate violence or creates an intimidating or hostile educational environment, directed toward one or more students that has or can be reasonably predicted to have the effect of one or more of the following:
+Bullying includes one or more acts committed by a student or group of students that may constitute, hate violence, or creates an intimidating and/or hostile educational environment, directed toward one or more students that has or can be reasonably predicted to have the effect of one or more of the following:

-- 1. Placing a reasonable pupil\ or pupils in fear of harm to that pupil's or those pupils' person or property. - 2.
-Causing a reasonable pupil to experience a substantially detrimental effect on his or her physical or mental health. - 3.
-Causing a reasonable pupil to experience a substantial interference with his or her academic performance. - 4.
-Causing a reasonable pupil to experience a substantial interference with his or her ability to participate in or benefit from the services, activities, or privileges provided by DCP. - \ "Reasonable pupil" is defined as a pupil, including, but not limited to, an exceptional needs pupil, who exercises care, skill and judgment in conduct for a person of his or her age, or for a person of his or her age with his or her exceptional needs.
+- Placing a reasonable student or students in fear of harm to that student's or those students' person or property. - Causing a reasonable student to experience a substantially detrimental effect on the student's physical or mental health. - Causing a reasonable student to experience a substantial interference with the student's academic performance. - Causing a reasonable student to experience a substantial interference with the student's ability to participate in or benefit from - the services, activities, or privileges provided by DCP.